 The day was busy.
 Photographers working on a shoot downtown needed some Denton-centric props.
-While they were busy setting the scene for the shot, I dashed into our Discover Denton Welcome Center.
+While they were busy setting the scene for the shot, I stopped by our Discover Denton Visitor Center.

-The day was busy in the Welcome Center, too.
-I was eyeballing prop possibilities among the shoppers when I overheard a group of three young women asking one of our Dentoning Experts if she knew about the purple door.
-Our expert was stumped, so I decided to join the conversation to see if I could help.
+The day was busy in the Visitor Center, too.
+I overheard a group of three young women asking one of our Visitor Center staff if she knew about the purple door.
+She was stumped, so I decided to join the conversation to see if I could help.

 “The purple door,” one of the girls replied.
 “The Infamous Purple Door of Denton.”
 She held out her phone to show me an artsy picture of, you guessed it, a purple door.

 I studied the image intently, searching my memory archives for any recollection about an important purple door.
 “No result matches your search,” my brain relayed back.